-- exploit difficulties in view of the trends of domestic and foreign policy developments in the Western world which jeopardise defence capability and readiness within NATO; - exploit more serious disagreements among the Allies about the sharing of the burdens of a continued arms race, especially in view of the signs of economic crisis in the West; - attempt to frustrate developments likely to strengthen Western European political or military power: the Soviet Union will no doubt maintain efforts to limit further progress towards a Western European political entity and, even more so, a possible military entity, and try to divert this trend by its advocacy of pan-European security co-operation.
+100. In its dealing with the West, the Soviet Union will no doubt continue to make full use of the traditional political instruments of contacts with and propaganda appeals to the public.
+These will be aimed especially at undermining Atlantic solidarity by trying to exploit or promote differences between the allies, including North American and European allies.
+It will furthermore try to frustrate developments likely to strengthen Western European political or military power: the Soviet Union will no doubt maintain efforts to limit further progress towards a Western European political entity and, even more so, a possible military entity, and try to divert such a trend inter alia by its advocacy of pan-European security co-operation.

-(ii) Vis-à-vis the Third World
+(ii) Vis-a-vis the Third World

-104. The Soviet Union continues to regard insurgencies and liberation movements as instruments to advance their In making capital out of Third World claims and by the use of its ideology and propaganda, the USSR is aiming to impose an image of the Soviet Union as the supporter of liberation movements, the champion of the anti-imperialist struggle and the dispenser of disinterested and effective Moscow tries to gain acceptance for the idea that the USSR and these countries have a "natural" identity of interests, and that the Soviets have successfully presented themselves as selfless champions of their interests. aid has been Moscow's principal instrument in the Third World. and its use is likely to increase, together with providing military advisers and technicians.
+101. The Soviet Union continues to regard insurgencies and liberation movements as instruments to advance its In making capital out of Third World claims and by the use of its ideology and propaganda, the USSR is aiming to impose an image of the Soviet Union as the supporter of liberation movements, the champion of the antiimperialist struggle and the dispenser of disinterested and effective aid.
+Moscow tries to gain acceptance for the idea that the USSR and these countries have a "natural" identity of interests, and that the Soviets have successfully presented themselves as selfless champions of their interests. aid has been Moscow's principal instrument in the Third World. and its use is likely to increase, together with providing military advisers and technicians.
 The Soviets also manipulate the flow of spare parts to enforce a client's dependence.

-- 105. In recent years the Soviet Union and the East European states have been able to increase their influence in some regions of the Third World, but they have also suffered serious setbacks.
+- 102. In recent years the Soviet Union and the East European states have been able to increase their influence in some regions of the Third World, but they have also suffered serious setbacks.
 The successes which the Soviets have scored can be explained to a great extent by the capital which they have made out of favourable situations and by the convergence - at least temporary - of their interests with the interests of those that they support.
 The Angolan affair provided an example of how Moscow could take calculated risks, in the face of a passive West, to use a political vacuum for its own ends.
 On the other hand, experience has shown that Soviet successes in penetrating certain countries can be reversed once the requirements of the national liberation movement or régime in question are no longer primarily Some of the Soviet Union's failures are partly the result of its blatant and determined efforts to strengthen positions of power, a policy which has alerted the Third World to the danger of a new dependence (imposed by the "imperialistic super power", according to Chinese propaganda).
-A further point about Angola is that it introduced, for the first time, the use of Cuban combat forces in a Third World In the long-term, Cuban predeliction for crisis situation. involvement in "liberation" wars in the Third World could not only increase the temptation for the Russians to adopt a forward policy in such situations, but also increase the pressure on them to do so.
-In this sense the Cuban dimension could, to some extent, become an awkward stimulus to Soviet foreign policy planning. - 106.
+A further point about Angola is that it introduced, for the first time on a major scale, the use of Cuban combat forces in a Third World crisis situation.
+In the long-term, Cuban predeliction for involvement in "liberation" wars in the Third World could not only increase the temptation for the Russians to adopt a forward policy in such situations, but also increase the pressure on them to do so.
+In this sense the Cuban dimension could, to some extent, become an awkward stimulus to Soviet foreign policy planning. - 103.
 Other obstacles to the spread of Soviet influence include: - (a) the intense nationalism and increasing influence of religious movements in most Third World countries; presence of regional powers reluctant to see any outside power play a dominant rôle; adherence of some of these countries to a position of military non-alignment; and vicissitudes of Third World politics;